 3) Determine juniper reestablishment effects on ecological and hydrological function ten years after treatment.

 Various instrumentation including weather stations, flumes, groundwater wells, soil moisture, and tree transpiration sensors are being used to collect hydrological data.
 Intensive field monitoring of soil and vegetation variables, including soil texture, bulk density, carbon content, canopy cover, and herbaceous yield, to mention a few.

 - Greater streamflow and spring flow levels observed in the treated watershed.
 Peak streamflow at the treated watershed was 269 gallons per minute (gpm) vs. 182 gpm in the untreated site.

-- Greater perennial grass cover observed in the treated watershed ten years following juniper removal.
+- Greater perennial grass, annual grass, and shrub cover observed in the treated watershed ten years following juniper removal.

 - Greater grass cover is positively correlated with changes in soil moisture, whereas juniper cover shows a negative correlation with soil moisture.